hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 <figcaption>Same esteem concept in a smaller (1M) SAE: shifts from political leaders to entertainment figures.</figcaption>
 </figure>

 The smaller SAE still captures "groups of men," but now prioritizes TV/movie characters over world leaders.
 The political figures are still present but ranked lower—likely a result of what kind of content is more prevalent on Reddit.
-This reveals how feature specificity changes with scale.
+This matches Anthropic's findings that larger SAEs "split" into more nuanced features.

 #### Attempting Debiasing

 Can we remove demographic bias from emotion features?
-One approach uses **steering vectors**—linear operations in semantic space.
+A common approach is to use **steering vectors**—linear operations in semantic space.
 Since we have gender and age labels, we can try:

 $$
 \text{Esteem}_{\text{Debiased}} = \text{Esteem}_{\text{Original}} - \text{Male} + \text{Adult}